0x6a69616e/kpsdk-solver/README.md

   // `request-tracing` indicates whether or not to trace Fetch requests initiated by `page.solver.fetch()`
   // when enabled, such requests are assigned a unique identifier that can be accessed through the `X-Trace-Id` header
-  // this option should be enabled in scenarios where numerous requests for the same URL might occur simultaneously within the same page instance when calling `page.solver.fetch()`
+  // this option should be enabled in scenarios where numerous requests for the same URL might happen simultaneously within the same page instance when calling `page.solver.fetch()`
-  // the presence of an unused or uncommon header might affect bot detection scores for your target service, so modifications may be necessary
   'request-tracing': false, // default

   // `sdk-script` specifies the Kasada SDK script to import